sungnga/practice/reactjs/README.md

     ```

 ### COMPONENT PROPS:
-- Component props allows components to comnunicate with one another
+- Component props allows components to communicate with one another
 - To do that, we pass data in when we initialize/define the instance of a component. for example: `<Header />`
 - That data is known as props
 - Props gets passed down from parent component to child component.
 One-way street